Iftakharpy/wolt-2024-internship-pre-assignment/README.md

 docker compose down
 ```

-## Run project without docker
+### Run project directly with `Python 3`

-To run this project without docker, you will have to have python 3 install.
-I recommend using `Python version 3.12.0` since this is the version I used during development.
+To run this project without docker, you will have to have Python 3 installed on your machine.
+I recommend using `Python version 3.12.0`, this is the version I used during development.
 You can download python from [here](https://www.python.org/downloads/).
 When you have python installed, you will need to install the dependencies.
 To do so run the following command in the terminal:

 ```bash
 pip install -r requirements.txt